bogeta11040/Twitter-Spaces-to-YouTube-AWS-Lambda-Function/README.md

 3. Configure the required AWS permissions for the Lambda function to access S3, CloudWatch, etc.

 4. Set up an S3 bucket to store the downloaded Twitter Spaces recordings.
+Name your bucket `spejs`.

 5. Configure the necessary API credentials and permissions on the Twitter Developer portal and Google Developer console.